 You May Qualify for Legal Assistance

-While musculoskeletal disorders can help applicants aged 50-64 get approved, a Social Security attorney can improve your chances.
+While musculoskeletal disorders can help applicants aged 50-64 get benefits, a Social Security attorney can triple your chances.
 Even if you’re not mobile, the SSA may say you can do sedentary work.
 A lawyer can ensure your claim is error-free and present the strongest possible case.
 Those who apply without legal assistance the first time usually get turned down.
 In other words, 2 in every 5 first-time filers get denied for basic mistakes on their claim forms!

 If this happens, you have another 60 days to appeal.
 Your appeal will add another 100-215 days’ wait time, on average.
 (Wait times vary by state; find yours here.)
 Can’t wait that long with no income for much-needed benefits?
 Get a lawyer to review your case and file your paperwork for free!
 All disability lawyers work on contingency, so you’ll pay nothing for legal help unless you win.
 And if you do win, then you’ll only pay a small, one-time fee.